Lithill/Plant-Planner/README.md

 The Wireframes were made via [Paint.net](https://www.getpaint.net/).

-A clean and unclutered approach was sought, so that the user could easily see the information they needed.
+A clean and uncluttered approach was sought, so that the user could easily see the information they needed.

 ![Index Page](plantplanner/static/images/readme/my_plants.jpg)